-Kahawai is such an underrated fish.
+Kahawai is such an under-rated fish.
 Often smoked, this delicious Kiwi catch is delicious when cooked fresh.
 It’s very healthy too – kahawai is very high in Omega-3, low in salt and a great option for anyone wanting to eat healthily.
-It’s good for your eyes too!
+It’s good for your eyesight too!

 Ready in 30 minutes.
 Serves: 6

 - salt and freshly ground black pepper

 - 1 tablespoon peanut oil